FACT FOCUS

 initiatives to aid Taiwan in bolstering its self-defense

-capabilities and play a key role in maintaining regional
+capabilities while playing a key role in maintaining

 The ROC (Taiwan) and the Holy See have long-standing

-Pope Francis’ call to end the wars and promote lasting
+with Pope Francis’ call to end wars and promote lasting

 peace, Taiwan has collaborated with the Holy See to